EmmaSteinman/project3/src/userprog/lab2doc.md

 > paragraphs, describe the strategy or strategies you adopted for
 > managing these issues.
 Give an example.

 We check all addresses passed into system calls, including the address of the argument passed to the system call handler, in a function called `check_address()`.
 This function forces a thread to exit if the address passed in is null, if it is a kernel virtual address (i.e. a user program should not be allowed to access it), or if it points to unmapped user virtual memory.
-If a system call takes a pointer to a character array as an argument, we also check dereference that pointer to check that the pointer to the beginning of the array is also valid.
+If a system call takes a pointer to a character array as an argument, we also call `check_address()` in a loop to check each pointer in that array.
 This happens in system calls `open`, `read`, and `write`.
-At most, there are 4 calls to `check_address()` (one for each of 3 arguments, plus one for the dereferenced character pointer pointer) in any given system call, which is not too obtrusive.
-We also do all of the work for each system call in a different function, which separates the address checking and the actual functionality of each call.
+Even in cases where we have to check the address of three arguments, plus use a loop to check character array pointers, the error checking process is not too obtrusive.
+We also separate the sections of code that pop arguments off the stack and check the addresses of those arguments from the sections of code that actually implement the system calls, which makes it easier to understand the actual functionality of the calls.

 If a function does try to pass a bad pointer to a system call, we call `thread_exit()` to kill the thread.
 This function naturally leads to thread deallocation as part of the thread scheduling process.
-In `thread_exit()`, we call a function called `release_locks()` that iterates through the locks held by the current thread (kept track of in its `locks` list field) and releases each one.
+In `thread_exit()`, we go through the dying thread's list of open files and close each one and free any memory associated with the `fd_elem` that stored information about that file.
+We also call a function called `release_locks()` that iterates through the locks held by the current thread (kept track of in its `locks` list field) and releases each one.
 This ensures that any thread (exiting abnormally or not, since a user program could call the `exit` system call when it still holds some locks) releases all of its locks before exiting and that no other threads waiting on a lock held by a dying thread is stuck forever.

-**definitely need more here, especially after file system calls are written**
+Let's say that a program has an open file that it is trying to write to, but the programmer accidentally passes a `NULL` pointer as the buffer instead of a buffer containing data to write into the file.
+Our `check_address()` function will catch the `NULL` pointer and will terminate the process, setting the process' exit status to -1 and calling `thread_exit()`. `thread_exit()` will close the file that the process had been trying to write to, since it's still open, and will release any locks that the process might have held.

 #### SYNCHRONIZATION